dmadison/OBS-ChatSpam/README.md

 You can test the script by using the "Test Authentication" and "Test Message #1" buttons.
 These will raise an exception if there is any sort of issue.

+## Disclaimer
+This is an unofficial 3rd party script for OBS.
+The author has no affiliation or endorsement as a developer from either Twitch or OBS.

 ## License
 This script is licensed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).